 I am a resource economist who has worked at the interface between resource use and environmental conservation for 20 years.
 I serve as a key adviser to numerous evangelical organizations and leaders on development economics, climate change, and poverty alleviation.
 In the past few years, most of my work has been with the relief and development nonprofit Tearfund.
 I’ve spoken about faith, science, and the environment at many colleges and universities, conferences, churches, symposia, and leadership summits, including numerous live broadcast interviews and debates.
 I was the President and co-Founder of Flourish, and prior to that I was national spokesperson for the Evangelical Climate Initiative.
 I also worked for several years for a large environmental organization on designing incentive systems and institutions to encourage voluntary, market-based conservation on private foresty and farm lands.
-As a full-time faculty member at Emory University I helped create the Department of Environmental Studies there in 1999.
+As a full-time faculty member at Emory University I helped create and I taught in the Department of Environmental Studies from 1999 to 2006.

 I serve on the boards of Micah Challenge USA, the Atlanta Audubon Society, and the Race4Birds Foundation (which promotes competitive youth birding events).

 Email me if you want me to speak at your event (or to recommend someone else to speak at your event).